plank/laravel-mediable/docs/source/mediable.rst

 .. highlight:: php

-Add the ``Mediable`` trait to any Eloquent models that you would like to be able to attach media to.
+Add the ``Mediable`` trait and the `MediableInterface` interface to any Eloquent models that you would like to be able to attach media to.

 ::